 BRC Chairman Neville Bell said in the 152 years of Eagle Farm this was the first time a full-size statue had been unveiled.
 “From day one of this club it was always the plan to have a significant statue at Eagle Farm and we couldn’t think of a better opportunity than with Buffering,” he said.
 “He was a great ambassador for racing in Queensland and for the Brisbane Racing Club.”

 The Miniature Collection

-Gillie and Marc’s miniature collection is a series of 21 sculptures.
+Gillie and Marc’s miniature collection is a series of small bronze sculptures.
 Each sculpture features iconic couple and globetrotters, Rabbitwoman and Dogman.